SPEAK WITH AN EXPERT

 What is MDR?

-MDR stands for “Managed Detection & Response,” which includes all cybersecurity activities related to the continuous analysis, monitoring, identification, and remediation of a company’s risks, threats, and vulnerabilities across its on-prem., cloud, SaaS, and endpoint environments.
+MDR stands for “Managed Detection & Response”.
+This includes all cybersecurity activities related to the continuous analysis, monitoring, identification, and remediation of a company’s risks, threats, and vulnerabilities across all environments.

-An MDR provider is a third-party service provider that acts as an extension of your organization’s in-house team, carrying out daily security operations and handling tasks including alert triage, validation, threat intelligence enrichment, threat hunting, and incident response.
-MDR providers use MDR tools, expert human analysts, and smart technology to help keep their clients safe and secure.
+An MDR provider is a third-party service provider that acts as an extension of your organization’s in-house team.
+They carry out daily security operations, handling tasks including alert triage, validation, threat intelligence enrichment, threat hunting, and incident response.

-The best MDR providers have open and transparent communication with their clients, which enables them to collaborate with a company’s existing security team in real-time and to enrich each others’ work.
+The best MDR providers have open and transparent communication with their clients.
+This enables them to collaborate with a company’s existing security team in real-time and to enrich each others’ work.

 Most MDR service providers help companies stay protected through the following cybersecurity activities: